Today in History

 8

-'Cheryl Moana Marie' hits No. 1
+'Cheryl Moana Marie' hits no. 1

-1970 'Cheryl Moana Marie' hits No. 1
+1970 'Cheryl Moana Marie' hits no. 1

 John Rowles wrote this hit single, which sold a million copies worldwide, about a younger sister.
-It was lovingly parodied as ‘Share a banana with me’ more...
+It was lovingly parodied as ‘Share a banana with me’ Read more...

 May